DavorPenzar/yamb/README.md

 The intended usage was actually to develop an automated computer player of the game which would play using a strategy as close to the optimal as possible.
 To do that, a game environment framework was needed, therefore the game *engine* was implemented.
 The next steps would include:

-1. finishing the game *engine*&mdash;finishing the `yamb.Yamb` class (mostly inline documentation, but also code revision and possible changes), finishing the `yamb` [*Python*](http://docs.python.org/) package,
+1. finishing the game engine&mdash;finishing the `yamb.Yamb` class (mostly inline documentation, but also code revision and possible changes), finishing the `yamb` [*Python*](http://docs.python.org/) package,
 2. developing an automated player through:
     * generation of many such players through [evolutionary algorithms (EA)](http://en.wikipedia.org/wiki/Evolutionary_algorithm) and seeing if their parameters and performance converges&mdash;these may include neural networks, decision trees, ensembles etc.,
     * hyperparameter optimisation of the [EA](http://en.wikipedia.org/wiki/Evolutionary_algorithm) approach.

-If needed, the game *engine* may be altered/optimised before the development of such players if significant bottleneck are diagnosed during the process.
+If needed, the game engine may be altered/optimised before the development of such players if significant bottleneck are diagnosed during the process.

 Finally, when such players are developed, a user interface around the game may be implemnted to allow human players to play versus each other and/or a computer.